michelleconville/under-the-sea/README.md

 #### Restart button
 *   A restart button will be on the landing page under the game that when clicked will reset the game.
-*   The restart button, resets the game, when it is pressed the game turns any face-up cards back over, reshuffles them and resets the time and moves counter back to 0.
+*   The restart button resets the game, when it is pressed the game turns any face-up cards back over, reshuffles them and resets the time and moves counter back to 0.
 *   User stories covered: 4

 ![memory-cards](assets/images/readme-images/restart-button.JPG)